AutoConfig Filter Types

 New history entries are saved as follows:

-- When there is no history, the oldest ticker snapshot will be added as first history entry.
+- If there is no history, the oldest ticker snapshot will be added as the first history entry.

-- When there is at least one history entry, a new one is added when the time difference between the oldest ticker snapshot and the latest history entry is bigger than the time defined in
+- If there is at least one history entry, a new one is added when the time difference between the oldest ticker snapshot and the latest history entry is greater than the time defined in

 historyInterval

 .
-The oldest ticker snapshot will be added as newest history entry.
-In case the maximum number of history entries is reached, the oldest history entry will get deleted once a new one gets added.
+The oldest ticker snapshot will then be added as the newest history entry.
+If the maximum number of history entries is reached, the oldest history entry will be deleted once a new one is added.

-The config example below shows a job that filters for:
+The configuration example below shows a job that filters for:

-- BTC pairs that currently ranks top10 for 24h volume
+- BTC pairs that currently rank in the top 10 for 24h volume

-- The 5 history entries have a slope of at least 1%
+- The 5 history entries having a slope of at least 1%

-- Pair must have ranked top10 24h volume in the oldest history entry
+- The pair must have ranked in the top 10 for 24h volume in the oldest history entry

-If oldest snapshot is > 60 minutes older than newest history entry,
+If the oldest snapshot is > 60 minutes older than the newest history entry,

 Snapshots, 1m interval